What Does it Take to Be an Aerospace Engineer?

 - Practical extraction and reporting language Perl

-What education or degrees do I need to become an Aerospace Engineer?
+What education is needed to be an Aerospace Engineer?

 How Long Does it Take to Become an Aerospace Engineer?